willyoung21/Accidents_usa/README.md

 ## Project Description

-The analysis of traffic accidents is crucial to understand the underlying causes and develop strategies to reduce their frequency and severity.
-This project uses a dataset of accidents in the United States, applying cleaning and transformation techniques to prepare the data for deeper analysis and informative visualizations.
+Traffic accident analysis is critical to understanding the underlying causes and developing strategies to reduce their frequency and severity.
+This project uses a US accident dataset and applies data cleansing and transformation techniques to prepare the data for further analysis and informative visualizations.
+Additionally, the project uses Apache Airflow to handle the extraction, transformation, and loading (ETL) tasks, allowing the creation of a merged dataset combining the US accident dataset and the New York accident dataset provided by the API.

 ### Goals